MN2 — All the Taints Discourse

 Reflecting wisely, he uses medicinal requisites for curing the sick: only for protection from arisen afflictive feelings and for complete freedom from disease.

-If while not using these things, taints of distress and fever might arise, by using them, those taints of distress and fever do not arise.
+If while not using these things, defilements, distress, and fever might arise, by using them, those defilements, distress, and fever do not arise.

-And what are the taints to be abandoned by enduring?
+And what are the defilements to be abandoned by enduring?

 Here a disciple, reflecting wisely, endures cold and heat, hunger and thirst.
 Flies, mosquitoes, wind, sun, and reptiles, harsh and unwelcome words.